cava01134/BPI-Doc/docs/Pico_RP2040_doc/en/README.md

 # 【 BPI-Pico-RP2040 Development Board 】

-## introduce
+## Introduction

 ![](assets/images/BPI-Pico-RP2040.jpg)

-The Banana Pi Pico series is a low-power microcontroller development board designed for the Internet of Things.
+The Banana Pi Pico series is a low-power microcontroller development board designed for IoT (Internet of Things) projects.

-BPI-Pico-RP2040 is a microcontroller development board launched by Banana Pi equipped with RP2040 chip.
-Its most notable feature is to add a Onboard WS2812 color LED; replace the 3-Pin DEBUG interface with a SH 1mm 4-Pin socket, which can be connected with Qwiic & STEMMA QT or any possible peripherals; replace the micro-USB socket with a USB Type-C socket , supports reversible insertion, and is compatible with the USB Type-C cable of most modern smartphones, no additional purchase is required.
+BPI-Pico-RP2040 is a development board launched by Banana Pi equipped with the RP2040 chip.
+Its most notable feature is retaining most the function of the Raspberry Pi Pico.
+With the same dimention and pin layout, it has an additional WS2812 LED, replaced the 3-Pin debug socket with a SH 1mm 4-pin socket, which can be paired with Qwiic & STEMMA QT or other compatible peripherals; also replacing the micro-USB socket with a USB Type-C socket, which may be inserted in either orientation.

-Jump to [Unboxing BPI-Pico-RP2040 Development Board](Unboxing/Introduction.md) page for details.
+Jump to [Unboxing BPI-Pico-RP2040 Development Board](Unboxing/Introduction.md) page for more details.

 ## Programming with MicroPython